 - Providing funding for new technologies, including the Trigen Sureshot, Starr Frame pelvic reduction device and percutaneous acetabular surgery

-With the hiring of a dedicated traumatologist, Summa Health System has committed to providing the highest quality care for orthopaedic trauma patients.
-Filling this position allows for quality assurance and improved communication and collaboration between surgicalservices, which will ultimately improve the care delivered to patients.
+With the hiring of a dedicated traumatologist, Summa Health System has committed to providing the highest quality care for orthopedic trauma patients.
+Filling this position allows for quality assurance and improved communication and collaboration between surgical services, which will ultimately improve the care delivered to patients.

-Summa also has dedicated orthopaedic trauma operating room access, so delivery of care can be immediate when necessary and scheduled semi-electively when appropriate.
-This allowed for the creation of an orthopaedic trauma team, including nurses, scrub technicians and radiology technicians who efficiently deliver high-quality care.
+Summa also has dedicated orthopedic trauma operating room access, so delivery of care can be immediate when necessary and scheduled semi-electively when appropriate.
+This allowed for the creation of an orthopedic trauma team, including nurses, scrub technicians and radiology technicians who efficiently deliver high-quality care.

 New technology, when applied appropriately, has the ability to advance the care delivered to our patients.
 Summa is devoted to this endeavor – new equipment has been purchased to keep its surgeons on the forefront of evolving technologies.